FrantisekGazo/Blade/README.md

 ```Java
 F.newMyFragment("some-string", new MyData());
 ```
-And given values will be set to corresponding attributes annotated with `@Arg`.
+And given values will be set to corresponding attributes annotated with `@Arg` at the beginning of `onCreate(Bundle)` method.

+Class `F` is not `final` so that you can extend it and add more methods.

 ## @Extra
-Annotation for generating `newIntent()` methods for your [Activity](http://developer.android.com/reference/android/app/Activity.html) classes.
+Annotation for generating `newIntent()` methods for your [Activity](http://developer.android.com/reference/android/app/Activity.html) or [Service](http://developer.android.com/reference/android/app/Service.html) classes.

 Without using this library you would have to write this: